-When I was in Singapore, I learned something (and later in China) - that they think differently than we do.
-They think about time completely differently than we do.
+When I was in Singapore, I learned something, and later in China, that they think differently than we do.
 For Chinese it’s like, “Yeah, we’re going to do this in a hundred years.
 We feel like this is going to work out.”
 They actually think and plan that way.

 He goes, “Well, for thirty years, from China, we have taken granite, just boatload and boatload and boatload and barges and we brought granite, for the first twenty years.
 And then we brought tons and tons and tons and tons of sand.
 And then we let it settle for another ten years.
 And then we built all this and all the plans are drawn.
 In fact, look over here.”

 And we went over to the top of this high-rise.
 He goes, “Look out over here.”
 He said, “Do you see all that area?
 We are going to reclaim all, see those barges out there?”
 I said, “Yeah.”
 He goes, “Yeah, they’re doing the same thing.”

 So the city government has thirty-year plans?
 And he looked at me like, Thirty years?
 I mean, that’s nothing.

 Do you want to hear something else?
 Seventy years is nothing.
 It’s a vapor.
 It’s nothing.
 You will reign with Him.
 And how you will reign will be determined by how you walk now.